 What is EliteSingles?

-Striving to match you with educated professionals, EliteSingles dating website works similar to other dating sites using personality-based algorithms.
+Striving to match you with educated professionals for serious dating, EliteSingles dating website works similar to other dating sites using personality-based algorithms.
 Because of that, EliteSingles digs deep.
 Starting with questions regarding how you feel about yourself and ending with questions about those more emotionally trying situations couples may face together, Elite Singles doesn’t leave any stone unturned.

 “I'm so lonely and want a boyfriend.
 But there are no good men — right?”

 One question asks you to rate your level of attractiveness, while others gauge your feelings on raising children.
-The site functions more like a digital matchmaker than any impersonal dating app could, asking pointed questions to direct you to your perfect match.
+The site functions more like a digital matchmaker than any impersonal dating app could, asking pointed questions to direct you to your perfect match for serious dating.
 Using your responses and comparing them to those from millions of singles around the world, it appears Elite Singles’ methodology could increase your chances of finding love and having fun while you’re looking.

 EliteSingles works similar to eHarmony.
 Upon entering the site, you’ll face standard questions including, “Are you looking for men or women?” and “When were you born?”
 After filling out such generic information, the questions gradually become more probing, the kind of questions that could easily make you uncomfortable and might prompt you to lie, like the kind of race you prefer to date.
 This is the dating and personality questionnaire component of the signup process about which the site boasts.